CRITERIA FOR CONDUCTING RESEARCH

 WHO GETS ACCESS:

-If a person wishes to have access to OLOC’s members through our website for the purpose of doing research, the prospective researcher needs to meet the following criteria and take the following steps.
+If a person wishes to have access to OLOC’s affiliates (formerly known as members) through our website for the purpose of doing research, the prospective researcher needs to meet the following criteria and take the following steps.
 In most cases, only Lesbian identified researchers will be granted permission to conduct research on Old Lesbians under OLOC’ s auspices.
 There might be exceptions made to the Lesbian only rule, if the study is a large scale survey (500 or more subjects/participants) intended to gather significant information about a topic relevant to helping improve the lives of Old Lesbians, i.e., important health or other information gathered by the federal government or researchers undertaking a federal grant which will ultimately be used to provide services or important information to Old Lesbians.
 Exceptions to the Only Lesbian preference will be made based not only on the above exceptions but also in some instances on the relevance of the study to Old Lesbian lives and research-based lack of information deemed important to the study of Old Lesbian lives.

 INVOLVING OLD LESBIANS IN THE RESEARCH PROCESS: